dasec/ForTrace/README.md

-Repository of ForTrace framework as submitted to DFRWS EU 2022 [1]
+The ForTrace framework was published at the Digital Forensics Research Workshop '22 (EU).

-[1] Göbel, T., Maltan, S., Türr, J., Baier, H., & Mann, F. (2022).
-ForTrace-A holistic forensic data set synthesis framework.
-Forensic Science International: Digital Investigation, 40.
+The reference to this article is: Thomas Göbel, Stephan Maltan, Jan Türr, Harald Baier, and Florian Mann.
+"ForTrace - A holistic forensic data set synthesis framework".
+In: Forensic Science International: Digital Investigation, 40 (2022).

 # What is ForTrace
 ForTrace is a tool that aims towards the automatic generation of traffic through multiple applications.
 Supported applications